sseefried/docker-epidemic-build-env/README.md

 * cabal install specific versions of libraries
 * git clone specific commits of repositories

-This way we increase the likelihood that the Docker will complete the build into the future.
+This way we increase the likelihood that Docker will complete the build into the future.

 ### Why so many small scripts?